 Applications are wide-ranging, connecting fundamental scientific challenges with practical applications through examples such as osteoporosis, tissue scaffolds, asthma, plant roots, fossils, earthquakes, extraterrestrial materials, carbon sequestration, Li batteries, self-healing materials, polymer matrix composites, nuclear waste, coffee and personal care products.

-DIAD's unique dual beam design opens up possiblilities for a multitude of applications, all benefiting from the ability to simultaniously obtain information from the 3D microstructure and the phase composition and/or stress state of the material.
+DIAD's unique dual beam design opens up possibilities for a multitude of applications, all benefiting from the ability to simultaneously obtain information from the 3D microstructure and the phase composition and/or stress state of the material.